EndPointCorp/end-point-blog/2019/08/02/how-to-set-up-a-local-development-environment-for-wordpress-from-scratch.html.md

 sudo apt-get install php
 ```

-After that’s done, run `php -v` to validate that it was successfully installed.
+After that's done, run `php -v` to validate that it was successfully installed.
 It should result in something like this:

 ```
 PHP 7.2.19-0ubuntu0.18.04.1 (cli) (built: Jun  4 2019 14:48:12) ( NTS )